 Either one or two courses’ worth of credit (SOCI 691H and SOCI 692H) can be earned for the thesis and seminar participation, depending on how much work the thesis actually entails.
 However, only one semester (SOCI 691H) of the senior honors thesis seminar may be counted as “upper-level” (400 level or above) credit toward the Sociology major.

 The department attempts to identify and invite all qualified students to participate in the honors program at the end of their junior year.
 But some are occasionally overlooked.
 This is especially true for double-majors and transfer students and for those who declare their major in sociology relatively late in their college careers.
-Anyone who is interested in the honors program and who might qualify to participate should consult the Director of Undergraduate Studies, Howard Aldrich, or the Assistant Director of Undergraduate Studies, Claire Chipman, no later than preregistration time in the second semester of his or her junior year.
+Anyone who is interested in the honors program and who might qualify to participate should consult the Director of Undergraduate Studies or the Assistant Director of Undergraduate Studies (listed on the right-hand side of this page if you’re using a computer, or the bottom of this page if you’re using a phone) no later than preregistration time in the second semester of his or her junior year.

 To pursue an honors thesis, students must first choose a faculty member who will serve as adviser for the student’s honors thesis.
-Once a faculty member has agreed to serve as the student’s honors thesis adviser, the student should inform the Director of Undergraduate Studies (Howard Aldrich) or the Assistant Director of Undergraduate Studies (Claire Chipman), who will then confirm this with the student’s faculty adviser.
+Once a faculty member has agreed to serve as the student’s honors thesis adviser, the student should inform the Director of Undergraduate Studies or the Assistant Director of Undergraduate Studies, who will then confirm this with the student’s faculty adviser.
 In mid May, the Sociology Department will register students in Sociology 691H who have a confirmed faculty adviser for their honors thesis and meet the minimum cumulative GPA requirement of 3.3.

 The Howard Odum Undergraduate Award